plexidev/quick.db/README.md

 ---

-This package is meant to provide an easy way to create and use a database, **all data is stored persistently**, and comes with a **queue system to prevent database locking**.
+**Quick.db** is an **open-sourced** package meant to provide an easy way for beginners, and people of all levels to access & manage a database. **All data us stored persistently**, and comes with various extra features, such as a **queue system to prevent database locking**, and more.

 **Want to provide feedback to help improve *Quick.db*?** [Click Here!](https://goo.gl/forms/KgjhQdWrztUfwHLB2)